ranapiya/vibestream/README.md

 👉 **Edit Post Functionality**: Provide users with the ability to edit the content of their posts at any time

-👉 **Responsive UI with Bottom Bar**: A responsive UI with a bottom bar, enhancing the mobile app feel for seamless navigation

-👉 **React Query Integration**: Incorporate the React Query (Tanstack Query) data fetching library for, Auto caching to enhance performance, Parallel queries for efficient data retrieval, First-class Mutations, etc

-👉 **Backend as a Service (BaaS) - Appwrite**: Utilize Appwrite as a Backend as a Service solution for streamlined backend development, offering features like authentication, database, file storage, and more

 and many more, including code architecture and reusability